 Careful planning and schemes of work ensure that there is a breadth and balance of subjects being taught across the year, including independence/ life skills and the curriculum covers relationships, sex education, basic first aid and health education including health and mental well-being.
 Our curriculum is further enriched through specialist provision such as art tutors and sports coaches.
 We follow the Read Write Inc. programme and may add to this if any of our students require additional or alternative phonics support.
-Bright Futures School is a specialist provision for communication and interaction and our staff are highly skilled in utilising a range of communication methods to support pupils to access the curriculum, examples include Makaton, symbols, objects of reference (OOR), sensory cues and alternative augmentative communication aids such as Speak for Yourself Application on an iPad or equivalent.
+Bright Futures School is a specialist provision for communication and interaction and our staff are highly skilled in utilising a range of communication methods to support pupils to access the curriculum, examples include Makaton, symbols, objects of reference (OOR), sensory cues and alternative augmentative communication aids such as 'Speak for Yourself' Application on an iPad or equivalent.
 We adopt a total communication approach.

+Subject Areas

+CURIOSITY

+INTERACTION

+ENGAGEMENT

+My COMMUNICATIO N

+Students will learn about:

+Explore different ways to communicate Demonstrating a curiosity

+Read Write Inc. program, recognising signs and symbols in school and the local community, intensive interaction, Colourful Semantics, motivate students to communicate through a plethora of experiences such as requesting favourite items, food, activities.

+Communication

-Subject Areas TERM 1 TERM 2 TERM 3 CURIOSITY INTERACTION ENGAGEMENT Communication My COMMUNICATIO N Students will learn about: Explore different ways to communicate Demonstrating a curiosity Read Write Inc. program, recognising signs and symbols in school and the local community, intensive interaction, colourful semantics, motivate students to communicate through a plethora of experiences such as requesting favourite items, food, activities.
-Communicating information Interacting with others Read Write Inc. program, emergent writing, using symbols, likes/dislikes/ Intensive interaction, personal reading, functions of text, provide a plethora of means to communicate such as Makaton, AAC, verbal language, symbols.
-Actively sharing and applying information Interacting in activities Read Write Inc. program, using iPads/symbols/ speech, communication aids, emergent writing including mark making in sensory resources, read and write for an audience, make sure the student always has a communicative partner available, interactive singing/ signing, total communication approach during Enrichment Day activities, work experience.
-My Outdoor School (encourage students to lead learning with greater independence by Explore the outdoor school/environment using all senses.
+Communicating information Interacting with others

+Read Write Inc. program, emergent writing, using symbols, likes/dislikes/intensive interaction, personal reading, functions of text, provide a plethora of means to communicate such as Makaton, AAC, verbal language, symbols.

+Actively sharing and applying information Interacting in activities

+Read Write Inc. program, using iPads/symbols/ speech, communication aids, emergent writing including mark making in sensory resources, read and write for an audience, make sure the student always has a communicative partner available.
+Interactive singing/ signing, total communication approach during Enrichment Day activities, work experience.

+My Outdoor School

+(encourage students to lead learning with greater independence by providing a range of activities/ games for them to choose from)

+Explore the outdoor school/environment using all senses.

 Experience seasonal and weather changes.
 Gain confidence in touching, smelling, listening and looking.

 To know what can be tasted safely.
-Support the students to make free choices from activities that they enjoy such as Map-making Matching games Scavenger hunts Sustain attention in a range of outdoor activities Students will lead learning with greater independence by choosing activities such as mud kitchen, sensory music board, parachute, climbing wall, games Trust games - all lean back and no one falls over.
-Tracking games - following ropes, ribbons, trail of flour, finding glow sticks, trail of shells or seaweed.
-Setting trails for others to track, using natural Transfer skills in a range of activities using the natural resources around school.
-Read stories around a campfire (see SOW and risk assessment), enact stories outside some examples include • We're Going on a Bear Hunt • Room on the Broom • The Gruffalo • Stickman • Sharing a Shell • Harry Potter providing a range of activities/ games Orienteering materials to create arrows and markers.
-Take students outdoors for usual lessons - planning is the key.
-Macbeth To understand and look after the anyiranment for them to choose from)
+Support the students to make free choices from activities that they enjoy such as

+- Map-making

+- Matching games

+- Scavenger hunts

+- Orienteering

+- Sports games

-To move safely around the outdoor school
+To move safely around the outdoor school environment.